-- NEW: France 24 journalist Romeo Langlois was wounded when captured, rebels say
+- France 24 journalist Romeo Langlois was wounded when captured, rebels say

 - Four people were killed and six were wounded when he was kidnapped